The final meeting between the MSU hockey team and the University of Michigan at the Joe Louis Arena was one to remember.

 The Wolverines, however, responded to the Spartans two-straight goals to open the game.

-A no-look pass in the Wolverine zone by U-M forward Brendan Warren off the boards found the stick of
+A no-look pass in the Wolverine zone by U-M forward Brendan Warren off the boards found the stick of forward Will Lockwood.
+Lockwood skated to the neutral zone where he would take a hit by MSU’s Jerad Rosburg and lose the puck.

 The Wolverines then scored again late in the first period to tie the game at two.